 In this work, we consider robust MDPs, with both sa- and s-rectangular uncertainty sets, consisting of $L_p$ -balls centred around the nominal model $P_0$ .
 We assume access to a generative model, which can sample a next state from any state-action pair from the nominal model.
-The question we address is to know how many samples are required to compute an $\epsilon$ -optimal policy.
-This classic abstraction, which allows studying the sample complexity of planning over a long horizon, is widely studied in the non-robust setting Singh and Yee (1994); Sidford et al. (2018); Azar et al. (2013); Agarwal et al. (2020); Li et al. (2020); Kozuno et al. (2022), but much less in the robust setting (Yang et al., 2021; Panaganti and Kalathil, 2022; Shi and Chi, 2022; Xu et al., 2023; Shi et al., 2023).
+The guestion we address is to know how many samples are required to compute an $\epsilon$ -optimal policy.
+This classic abstraction, which allows studying the sample complexity of planning over a long horizon, is widely studied in the non-robust setting Singh and Yee [1994], Sidford et al. [2018], Azar et al. [2013], Agarwal et al. [2020], Li et al. [2020], Kozuno et al. [2022], but much less in the robust setting [Yang et al., 2021, Panaganti and Kalathil, 2022, Shi and Chi, 2022, Xu et al., 2023, Shi et al., 2023].
 We consider more specifically model-based robust RL.
 We call the generative model the same number of times for each state-action pair, to build a maximum likelihood estimate of the nominal model, and use any planning algorithm for robust MDPs (with high accuracy guarantee on the solution) on this empirical model.
-This setting will be discussed further later, but we insist right away that it is especially meaningful in the robust setting, as an abstraction of sim-to-real.
-The research question we address is: How many samples are required for guaranteeing an $\epsilon$ -optimal policy with high probability?
+This setting will be discussed further later, but we insist right away that it is especially meaningful in the robust setting, as it is a good abstraction of sim2real.
+The research question we address is:

+How many samples are required for guaranteeing an $\epsilon$ -optimal policy with high probability?